 However, Prime Minister Orbán began using the designation Eastern Opening to describe his government’s trade policy only in the spring of 2011, telling the Hungarian news agency MTI in May of that year “We are attempting to implement the Eastern Opening that we launched over the past year in our system of economic relations.
 China, South Korea and Japan will become increasingly important economic and commercial partners for Hungary” (source in Hungarian).

 Mixed Economic Committees and Trade Houses

-The Orbán government attempted to increase trade through the introduction or increased convocation of bilateral Economic Mixed Committees (gazdasági vegyesbizottság) with developing countries in Asia (east, southeast, central and south), the Caucasus, the Middle East, Africa, the Balkans, eastern Europe (Russia, Belarus, Ukraine and Moldova) and South America.
+The Orbán government attempted to increase trade through the introduction or increased convocation of bilateral Economic Mixed Committees (gazdasági vegyesbizottság) with developing countries in Asia, the Caucasus, the Middle East, Africa, the Balkans, eastern Europe (Russia, Belarus, Ukraine and Moldova) and South America.